Becksteinlab/AdKGromacsTutorial/docs/posres.rst

    vmd ../emin/em.pdb posres_ur.xtc

-(If you don't have a :program:`vmd` command available on the command line then launch VMD_, load the ``emin/em.pdb`` file (:menuselection:`File --> New Molecule...`), highlight your molecule 1 ("em.pdb") and load the ``posres/posres_ur.xtc`` trajectory into your molecule 1", :menuselection:`File --> Load Data Into Molecule`.
-You should see that the first frame (from the energy minimization) looks as if the water is in a distorted box shape whereas all further frames show a roughly spherical unit cell (the `rhombic dodecahedron`_).)
+..
+Note:: If you don't have a :program:`vmd` command available on the command
+          line then launch VMD_, load the ``emin/em.pdb`` file (:menuselection:`File --> New Molecule...`), highlight your molecule 1
+          ("em.pdb") and load the ``posres/posres_ur.xtc`` trajectory into your molecule 1", :menuselection:`File --> Load Data Into Molecule`.
+You should see that the first frame (from the energy minimization) looks as if the water is in a distorted box shape whereas all further frames show a roughly spherical unit cell (the `rhombic dodecahedron`_).

 .. _VMD: http://www.ks.uiuc.edu/Research/vmd/